MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/secure.md

 - **Implement testing for data leakage and coercion in AI systems.** Conduct rigorous tests to determine if sensitive data can be leaked or coerced through AI systems.
 Perform data loss prevention tests and simulate AI-specific attack scenarios.
 Simulate model inversion or adversarial attacks to evaluate the resilience of data protection measures.
 Ensuring that AI models and data handling processes are secure against unauthorized access and manipulation is crucial to maintain data integrity and trust in AI applications.

-- **Provide AI-focused employee training and awareness.** Provide comprehensive training programs for all employees involved in AI projects.
-Emphasize the importance of data security and best practices specific to AI development and deployment.
+- **Provide AI-focused employee training and awareness.** Provide comprehensive training programs for all employees that are included in AI projects.
+Emphasize the importance of data security and best practices that are specific to AI development and deployment.
 Educate staff on how to handle sensitive data that's used in training and recognize threats like model inversion or data poisoning attacks.
 Regular training ensures that team members are knowledgeable about the latest AI security protocols and understand their role in maintaining the integrity of AI workloads.

 - **Develop and maintain an incident response plan for AI security incidents.** Create an incident response strategy tailored to AI systems to address potential data breaches or security incidents.
 The plan should outline clear procedures for detecting, reporting, and mitigating security incidents that might affect AI models, data, or infrastructure.
 Conduct regular drills and simulations focused on AI-specific scenarios to ensure that the response team is prepared to handle real-world AI security incidents efficiently.

 - **Conduct periodic risk assessments and impact analyses for AI workloads.** Evaluate emerging threats and vulnerabilities specific to AI regularly through risk assessments and impact analyses.
 These evaluations help identify new risks that are associated with AI models, data handling processes, and deployment environments.
-Evaluations also assess the potential impact of security breaches on AI systems.
+Evaluations also assess the potential effects of security breaches on AI systems.

 ## Next step